 Buying a new construction home is an exciting step, but it doesn’t always guarantee that the property is free from defects.
 Even in a newly built home, issues can arise due to poor workmanship, overlooked details, or substandard materials.
-As a homeowner, being aware of the most common new construction defects can help you identify potential problems early and ensure that your dream home remains in pristine condition.
+As a homeowner, knowing the most common new construction defects will help you identify potential problems early and ensure that your dream home is in good shape.

 Common New Construction Defects: Foundation Issues